nguacon01/QM/README.md

 QM has been tested and used on Linux, MacOsX, and Windows.
 It is written in python, but can laucnh codes written in any langages

-QM comes with two independt programs :
+QM comes with two independent programs :
-* QueueManager.py is the QM program itself
+* **QueueManager.py** is the QM program itself
-* WEB_QMserver.oy is a utility allowing to monitor QM through a web page - not fully debuged yet !
+* **WEB_QMserver.py** is a utility allowing to monitor QM through a web page - not fully debuged yet !